 Working with time series is very flexible with Kaa.
 Apart from displaying the main value for a time series, e.g., temperature, the platform allows users to set up tags, which allow viewing some additional data, such as location, light intensity, humidity, etc. Tag values are extracted from the collected raw data and attached to each data point in a time series.
 Also, it is possible to build multiple time series from one data sample.

-Time series consumers can be configured to listen to new data points and trigger particular actions, for example, send mobile push notifications.
+Time series consumers can listen to new data points and trigger particular actions, for example, send mobile push notifications.

 Besides data visualization, widgets allow you to interact with devices by sending commands, changing configuration and metadata, etc.